Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 - Confirmation of registration is provided immediately with the online registration process.
 Check receipts carefully and make note of the dates.

-- Confirmation for hard copy registrations may take up to two weeks and will be emailed upon completion.
+- Confirmation for paper registrations may take up to two weeks and will be emailed upon completion.
 Make sure to provide an email address you check often.

 - If a choice is full, please make another selection and request to be placed on a waiting list for future openings.

-- If a child is on a waiting list, Youth Programs will call when space opens.
-Openings may occur anytime from registration start up to one week prior to the camp.
+- If a child is on a waiting list, Youth Programs will call when space becomes available.
+Openings may occur anytime from registration startup to one week prior to the program start date.

-- Parents will need to respond within 24 hours of the initial contact to confirm, or the next child on the list will gain priority.
+- Parents/Guardians will need to respond within 24 hours of the initial contact to confirm, or the next child on the list will gain priority.

-- Wait-listing does not guarantee that a child will get into the camp.
+- Wait-listing does not guarantee that a child will get into a program.
 It is recommended to register for a second choice.
-There is an option to transfer from a second choice into the original camp if it opens up.
+There is an option to transfer from a second choice into the original program if it opens up.

 Requests for Cancellations and Changes

-Requests for transfers, changes or cancellations must be received in writing one month prior to the start of the camp.
+Requests for transfers, changes or cancellations must be received in writing one month (30 days) prior to the start of the program by emailing [email protected].
 No verbal or phone requests are permitted and changes cannot be made online.
+Some programs may have earlier cancellation deadlines due to holidays and office closures.

 - All requests for changes or cancellations will be charged a $15 processing fee.

-- All cancellations/withdrawals made by the deadline are charged a $60 non-refundable deposit per camp.
-This charge is assessed immediately from the date of registration.
+- All cancellations/withdrawals made by the deadline are charged a $60 non-refundable deposit per program.
+This deposit is assessed immediately from the date of registration.

 - Cancellations due to medical circumstances will need a doctor’s note and written request.
 Refunds or credits for medical issues will be considered on a case-by-case basis.